Sienna, Texas: Cityscape

 The development is south of Texas State Highway 6.
 Sienna Parkway, the main thoroughfare in Sienna, is located off Highway 6.
 Sienna has many single-family houses of various designs and styles.
 In 2009 the prices ranged from $160,000s to the millions.
 A section of Sienna has custom houses that, as of 2009, were priced in the $500,000s.
 As of that year a 272-unit apartment complex was under construction at the entrance to Sienna.
 In January 2009 the H-E-B Sienna Market Place, located at the entrance to the Sienna Plantation community, and a Kroger store located 1 mi east of Sienna opened; before the openings, Sienna had a lack of proximity to grocery stores.

 Demographics

+2020 census

 As of the 2020 United States census, there were 20,204 people, 6,089 households, and 5,494 families residing in the CDP.
+This represents more than 10,000 homes.